fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/example1.md

 ## ZTP Profile for Onboard & Reporting

-The ZTP Profile also has tempaltes that will run and in onboarding we run these report scripts.
+The ZTP Profile also has templates that will run and in onboarding we run these report scripts.

 ![](./images/ex1-003b.png)